darshth/darshth/README.md

 ### Hi there 👋 My name is Darsh Thakkar!

 ### :point_left: And this is kinda how I look on my best days (You think this was cheeky?
-The you should see me code!)
+Then you should see me code!)

 [This will lead you](https://www.darshth.com) to my website if you want to know more about me!